-(2) The State Department of Health Services may provide supplemental funding to residential AIDS shelters and licensed residential care facilities for persons with a chronic life-threatening illness.
+The Department of Health Services may provide (2)supplemental funding to residential AIDS shelters and licensed residential care facilities for persons with a chronic life-threatening illness.
 Health & Safety Code § 120815.

-(3) Services provided by licensed congregate living health facilities to individuals diagnosed with AIDS are covered under the Medi-Cal benefits program.
+Services provided by licensed congregate living health (3)facilities to individuals diagnosed with AIDS are covered under the Medi-Cal benefits program.
 Welf. & Inst.
 Code § 14132aa.

-Social & Medical Services (12), (16), (19), (20), (25) Testing & Reporting (26), (30) Miscellaneous (3)
+Social & Medical Services (11), (15), (16), (17), (22) Testing & Reporting (24), (28) Miscellaneous (3)

-(1) No health care service plan, disability insurer, nonprofit hospital service plan, self-insured employee welfare benefit plan, or life insurer may withhold any settlement or coverage of an individual solely because of the individual's participation in an HIV/AIDS vaccine clinical trial.
-The sponsor of any such trial shall submit a confidential certificate to the State Department of Health Services, which the Department shall endorse and return it to the vaccine recipient.
+(1)No health care service plan, disability insurer, nonprofit hospital service plan, self-insured employee welfare benefit plan, or life insurer may withhold any settlement or coverage of an individual solely because of the individual's participation in an HIV (see Definitions (16)) or AIDS (see Definitions (1)) vaccine clinical The sponsor of any such trial shall submit a confidential trial. certificate to the Department of Health Services, which the Department shall endorse and return to the vaccine recipient.
 Release of a confidential certificate shall be by written authorization of the vaccine recipient or another person designated in the written certificate.
 Health & Safety Code § 121280.